 In essence, stress and anxiety both develop out of disruptions in the brain’s chemical network.
 Over time, extended periods of stress create optimal conditions for anxiety symptoms to develop.
 Unfortunately, waiting for these feelings to pass can do more harm than good as brain chemical imbalances tend to get worse rather than better when left untreated.

-If you or someone you know have been under considerable stress for a while and feel this condition is starting to compromise your physical or emotional well-being, please don’t hesitate to call our toll-free helpline at to speak with one of our phone counselors.
+If you or someone you know have been under considerable stress for a while and feel this condition is starting to compromise your physical or emotional well-being, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.